-Engineering, technology, science and math teachers, join us for a free summer research program and full year of academic activities aimed at stimulating students interest in STEM!
+Engineering, technology, science and math teachers, join us for a paid summer research program aimed at stimulating students’ interest in STEM!

-This RET program at Purdue University Northwest consists of a six-week summer research program and full-academic year activities focus on using simulation and visualization technologies in “smart” manufacturing to increase energy efficiency, optimize production, predict mechanical failures, and improve safety and product quality.
+This RET program at Purdue University Northwest consists of a six-week summer research program focusing on using simulation and visualization technologies in “smart” manufacturing to increase energy efficiency, optimize production, predict mechanical failures, and improve safety and product quality.

-Hybrid Learning Experience with Purdue University Northwest (Hammond Campus)
+- Hybrid Learning Experience at Purdue University Northwest (Hammond Campus)

-Each participant will receive a stipend for completing the six-week summer research program and full academic year activities.
+- Paid Stipend!
+Participants receive a $6,500 stipend for completing the six-week summer research program.

-The application must be submitted online by 5 p.m. on March 12, 2021.
+The application deadline is Friday, March 10th.
 The application should include:

 - a resume showing the courses the applicant teaches

-Send all three required documents to email@example.com to apply.
+Send both required documents to firstname.lastname@example.org to apply.

-Engineering, technology, science and math teachers from high schools or community colleges are eligible to apply.
-Potential candidates can be teachers who have teaching experiences in one or more of the following courses:
+Engineering, technology, science, and math teachers from secondary education or community colleges are eligible to apply.
+Potential candidates can be teachers who have teaching experience in one or more of the following or related courses: